hannamark/4xconvert/viewer/readme.txt

 The reporting protection groups for now are:

-Abstractor - CTRO Staff (sample account is abstractor/pass) Submitter - Public (sample account is submitter/pass)
+Abstractor - CTRO Staff (sample account is abstractor/pass) Reporter - Read only group for PA also works with viewer Submitter - Public (can be created throu Registry)

 To build and deploy pa applications using project ant tasks: